ballerina-platform/module-ballerinax-hubspot.marketing.emails/ballerina/Package.md

 ## Overview
 [HubSpot](https://www.hubspot.com) is an AI-powered customer relationship management (CRM) platform.

-The `ballerinax/hubspot.marketing.emails` package offers APIs to connect and interact with [HubSpot Marketing Emails API](https://developers.hubspot.com/docs/reference/api/marketing/emails/marketing-emails) endpoints, specifically based on [OpenAPI specification for HubSpot Marketing Emails API v3](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/Marketing/Marketing%20Emails/Rollouts/145892/v3/marketingEmails.json).
+The `ballerinax/hubspot.marketing.emails` package offers APIs to connect and interact with the [HubSpot Marketing Emails API](https://developers.hubspot.com/docs/reference/api/marketing/emails/marketing-emails) endpoints, specifically based on the [HubSpot REST API](https://developers.hubspot.com/docs/reference/api/overview).

 Using this API, users can develop applications easily that enables you to track marketing emails.